jborean93/ansible-app-control-ee/README.md

 Using this repo, you can build an EE that contains the four main Windows collections, `ansible.windows`, `microsoft.ad`, `microsoft.iis`, and `community.windows`, which have been signed with a certificate trusted by the App Control policy on a target Windows host.

 ## Ansible Metadata

+> [!WARNING]
+> While Ansible's support for Windows App Control is a technical preview, the information in this section may change over time.

 There are two types of operations done by Ansible when it comes to verifying a signature for App Control:

 + Inline signatures - content contains Authenticode signature in the script itself